smaeul/kvm-admin/README.txt

 ======
 Update
 ======
-When qemu-kvm change or add parameter, than the this run this command:
+When you update qemu-kvm than run this command:
-	generate-kvm-options --generate
+	generate-kvm-options --generate --verbose

-# Fix: and a config with current qemu-kvm verion and compare it each run

-This build a new list of all availables qemu-kvm options.
+This build a list of all availables qemu-kvm options.
 This is used to check if the given key in the configuration file is a valid qemu-kvm option.